puku0x/angular-pwa-sample/README.md

 Congratulations !
 Your Angular application is built in `dist/my-app`.

-You can see it by using a local web server, for example [pushstate-server](https://github.com/scottcorgan/pushstate-server).
+You can see it by using node-static`.

 ```
-$ npx pushstate-server ./dist/my-app
+$ npx node-static ./dist/my-app --spa
 ```

 [travis-ci-url]: http://travis-ci.org/puku0x/angular-pwa-sample